DETAILED ACTION

 configured to count a first set of cells of a predetermined type contained in a patient specimen (paragraph 0023 states, “The first through third embodiments described below apply the present invention in an apparatus which performs examination and analysis of blood by detecting the red blood cells and the like contained in a blood sample, and counting each blood cell.”)

-each of the specimen analyzers comprises an optical detector configured to convert a first set of light from the first set of cells optically interrogated while flowing through a flow cell into a first set of cell signals and convert a second set of light from the second set of cells optically interrogated while flowing through the flow cell into a second set of cell signals (figure 1, reference 72; paragraph 0032 states, “The measuring part 70 has a resistance detector 71, optical detector 72 …”)
+each of the specimen analyzers comprises an optical detector configured to convert a first set of lights from the first set of cells, optically interrogated while flowing through a flow cell, into a first set of cell signals and convert a second set of lights from the second set of cells, optically interrogated while flowing through the flow cell, into a second set of cell signals (figure 1, reference 72; paragraph 0032 states, “The measuring part 70 has a resistance detector 71, optical detector 72 …”)

-wherein the first controller is reconfigured with a selection from the preset calculation rules to interpret the second cell count counted by the first controller or the at least one second controller or interpret the second cell count counted by at least some of the controllers to determine a set of the target value and the limit value, and the first controller is further programmed to deliver the determined set of target value and limit value to the at least one second controller for adoption of the determined set of target value and limit value by a respective one of the at least one second controller (obvious in view of combination; paragraph 0020 of Glavina states, “The data manager is configured to determine a compliance status of the set of sample testing cartridges based on whether the quality control test data is within range of predetermined cartridge test target values, store the determined compliance status for the set of sample testing cartridges in a data table, and transmit the data table to each of the plurality of analyzers.”
+wherein the first controller is programmed to interpret the second cell count from a respective one of at least one of the controllers to determine a reference set of the target value and the limit value, and the first controller is further programmed to deliver the reference set of target value and limit value to a respective one of the at least one second controller for adoption of the reference set of target value and limit value by the respective one of the at least one second controller (obvious in view of combination; paragraph 0020 of Glavina states, “The data manager is configured to determine a compliance status of the set of sample testing cartridges based on whether the quality control test data is within range of predetermined cartridge test target values, store the determined compliance status for the set of sample testing cartridges in a data table, and transmit the data table to each of the plurality of analyzers.”
 Glavina suggests communication of compliance between multiple controllers.
-Nagai teaches principle of cell count.)
+Paragraph 101 also states, “the evaluation may include comparing the quality control test results with the thresholds or target values for the control samples …” Nagai teaches principle of cell count.)

 With respect to claim 25, it would have been obvious to one having ordinary skill in the art before the effective filing date of the invention to incorporate the teachings of Nagai et al into the invention of Glavina et al. The motivation for the skilled artisan in doing so is to gain the benefit of successfully measuring specimen samples.